kitakar5525/note-linux-on-surface-book-1/README.md

 # Notes of Linux on Surface Book 1 with Performance Base
-Notes to use Linux on Surface Book 1 with Performance Base (and Surface 3).
+Notes to use Linux on Surface Book 1 with Performance Base.
 Maybe also useful to other devices.

-Surface 3 specific notes is here: [Surface 3 specific](/Surface-3-specific.md)

 - What is working IF you apply patch(es) to kernel
   - From jakeday [repository](https://github.com/jakeday/linux-surface), at least you need following patch(es):